matthewmcnew/safe-mock/README.md

 verify(mockFunction).called()
 ```

-## Rely On the Typescript Compiler to prevent mistakes.
+## Rely On the Typescript Compiler to prevent mistakes

 SafeMock won't let you return the wrong type from mocks.
 ```typescript